Quickstart

 Listeners 101

 The first thing you need to do is set up a local listener.
-The listeners command will jump you to the listener management menu.
-Any active listeners will be displayed, and this information can be redisplayed at any time with the list command.
-The uselistener
+The listeners tab will display any active listeners, and active listeners can be disabled or modified from this tab.
+The create

-Set optional and WorkingHours, KillDate, DefaultDelay, and DefaultJitter for the listener, as well as whatever name you want it to be referred to as.
-You can then type execute to start the listener.
+Set any optional paramaters such as WorkingHours, KillDate, DefaultDelay, and DefaultJitter for the listener, as well as whatever name you want it to be referred to as.
+You can then hit submit to start the listener.
 If the name is already taken, a nameX variant will be used, and Empire will alert you if the port is already in use.

 Stagers 101